Dear Bruce Lipton Fans & Commenters….May 19, 2013

 I just received an email from someone who thought that I should treat Bruce Lipton‘s teachings on the Biology of Belief as a provisional hypothesis awaiting further confirmation or disproof.
 Okay, let’s consider the arguments for and against.

 There are two common arguments against this position.
-One is that Lipton’s teachings are in fact supported by mainstream science, and the other argues that Lipton’s work is a threat to mainstream science and that the studies supporting it have been suppressed.
+1. that Lipton’s teachings are in fact supported by mainstream science; and 2. that Lipton’s work is a threat to mainstream science and that the studies supporting it have been suppressed.
 Let’s examine these opposing factions.

 One who argues strongly that the Biology of Belief is accepted by mainstream science is Dr Bruce Lipton Ph.D.

-In this lecture, he argues that the popular press has misinterpreted the recent advancements in genetics and misinformed the public.
+In this lecture, he argues that recent advancements in genetics have been misunderstood by the press, who then misinformed the public.
 He is supported in this position by a group of commenters here on this blog, who point to numerous articles which they believe, for reasons that escape me, somehow support Lipton’s teachings.

 On the opposing side, arguing that the Biology of Belief directly contradicts the dominant mechanistic paradigm of modern science and has therefore been suppressed, is Dr Bruce Lipton Ph.D.

 In this interview he argues that the studies which support the ideas behind the “Biology of Belief” healing system have been suppressed.
-“Hundreds of studies”, he claims (without naming any) have been suppressed because they contradict mainstream science.
+“Hundreds of studies”, he claims (without naming any) have not become part of modern science, nor been reported on by the media.
+Rather, they have been suppressed because they contradict mainstream science.
 He is supported in this by a group of commenters here on this blog, who argue that mainstream science is narrow-minded and so blinded by its materialism that it is incapable of recognizing the truth of Lipton’s teachings and suppresses them.

 I could just let these two groups of commenters slug it out between them but they haven’t noticed each other’s existence yet.
 And anyway, experience tells me that if they did ever meet to discuss things, they would all be swapping sides back and forth without even noticing.
 It’s a bit like biblical interpretation.
 Lipton’s teachings are so garbled that his fans are forced to make up their own version.
 In fact, this leaves them free to make up several of their own versions, between which they can alternate according to which ever point they want to make at a given moment.
 Of course, they still ascribe it all to Bruce Lipton Ph.D.